oprypin/crsfml/gitbook/graphics-shader.md

 }
 ```

 The position usually needs to be transformed by the model-view and projection matrices, which contain the entity transform combined with the current view.
-The texture coordinates need to be transformed by the texture matrix (this matrix likely doesn't mean anything to you, it is just an CrSFML implementation detail).
+The texture coordinates need to be transformed by the texture matrix (this matrix likely doesn't mean anything to you, it is just an SFML implementation detail).
 And finally, the color just needs to be forwarded.
 Of course, you can ignore the texture coordinates and/or the color if you don't make use of them.
 All these variables will then be interpolated over the primitive by the graphics card, and passed to the fragment shader.

 ### Fragment shader